 Upon the whole, I think that the relationship between the two brothers was known.
 As was their long ago falling out.
 In the public eye, Albus simply dropped in once and a while for a drink — or, as he says, he appeared to.

 Which raises the nagging question of why Quirrell chose it as a meeting place.
-By most accounts, Professor Quirrell himself was a reasonably virtuous young man — before he was gotten at and taken over by Voldemort — and the Hog’s Head’s unsavory reputation is not a recent development.
-Did he set the meeting up strictly because Hagrid had been known to hang out there (periodically in some capacity of messenger between the Dumbledore brothers?), or because of the fact that it is the most dodgy location he knew about without ever having really been there, beyond poking his nose in to see what it was like?
-Choosing it for his meeting place because he could conduct the meeting in disguise there, without comment?
+By most accounts, Professor Quirrell himself was a reasonably virtuous young man — before he was gotten at and taken over by Voldemort — and the Hog’s Head’s unsavory reputation is hardly a recent development.
+Did he set that meeting up strictly because Hagrid had been known to hang out there periodically (in some capacity of messenger between the Dumbledore brothers?), or because of the fact that it is the most dodgy location he knew about without ever having really been there, beyond poking his nose in to see what it was like?
+Choosing that for his meeting place simply because he could conduct the meeting in disguise there, without comment?

 And rather more importantly, the fact that Voldemort didn’t warn Quirrell off from using the Hog’s Head for this purpose strongly suggests that he still either doesn’t know that the barman is Dumbledore’s brother, or believes them to still be at loggerheads.
 Which, if Aberforth took up that post after Tom finished school in ’45 and skipped off to London, or after he dropped out of sight around ’47–’50, and before “Lord Voldemort” surfaced some ten years later might make sense.
 In which case, I suspect that the Hog’s Head was an invaluable source of useful information all through VoldWar I.